 Becoming an insurance agent is a difficult task.
 There are many opportunities for rewarding careers in the insurance industry, but also ample chances for failure.
 Before you jump in as an insurance agent, try to set up a call with a few agents who already have experience in the industry.
 Getting perspective on what you can expect can help you mentally prepare for the road ahead.

 During the beginning, and throughout your whole career, it's valuable to make sure you have leads coming in all times.
 Without quality leads who are ready to buy, you could end up in a state of endless cold-calling, rejection, and wasting time and energy.
 You don't need to be one of the many insurance agents who fail.
-Let Nectar's real-time insurance leads or live call transfers set you up for success right out of the gate.
+Let Nectar's real-time insurance leads set you up for success right out of the gate.

 This article reflects the features of Nectar as of the date of publication.
 Features are subject to change at any time.
 This article is meant for informational purposes only, it is not a guarantee that using Nectar will help you achieve specific business or financial results and is not intended to serve as the sole recommendation for any business financial decisions.